What is blocking your confidence?

 Start transforming the blocks to your confidence the fast, fun and easier way

-Join one of the introductory evenings – a taster event I run 6 times a year in London.
+Join one of the introductory evenings – a taster event I run 6 times a year usually in London?

-Or take the plunge and join a course or workshop.
+Take the plunge and join a course or workshop?

 What is the most surprising thing for many people when they join one of my courses, is that they find they are able to make significant shifts to their confidence levels whilst at the same time having the most enormous fun.
 And then they wonder why they spent all that time struggling.

 This is because most methods for change involve digging up the past, churning over unresolved issues and going through the pain.
 For some people, this can more like Sisyphus’ stone.

 I have a personal theory that it is actually far more healthy and healing to have fun while shifting the stuck places and that the effects, as a result, last much longer.
 This by-passes the logical mind and puts you in touch with a powerful and superior intelligence that lives dormant within you.

 This is the power of The Sunflower Effect, the powerful confidence-building system I have developed and refined over a 20 year period, based on my experience of completely changing my prospects in this area.
 (My courses have a very high success rate and 100% money-back guarantee.)

 Find out why the things you’ve tried haven’t worked.